 - Minimal nail or tack holes in walls

-- Carpets and rugs worn by regular use
+- Carpets and rugs are worn by regular use

 - Worn gaskets on refrigerator doors